 When you watch romantic comedies about a woman finding love after divorce, BAM!
 Mr. Right was waiting there all along, at an outdoor market, in a foreign country or in the so-called "friend zone."
 Sadly, it doesn't work like that in the real world.
-These fake news films don't tell you that dating after divorce kinda sucks.
+These fake news rom-com films don't tell you that dating after divorce in your 30s kinda sucks.

+There is no “best time” to start dating after divorce.
+Everyone is different and heals at their own pace.
+Honestly, it took me a few years, but that healing process is a whole other, messy story.
 After my divorce, I took some time to figure out who I was and what I really needed.
-Once I figured that out, I was ready to jump back into the sea of potential male partners.
+Once I figured that out, I was ready to jump back into the sea of potential male suitors.
+I read lots of advice and books to prep.
 "There's plenty of fish in the sea" is an age-old phrase, so I decided to go fishing.

 I don't like clubs, I don't drink alcohol (with the exception of wine; I'm a bit of a connoisseur), and after being in Iraq, I have terrible anxiety in crowded places.
 But I was determined!
 I created what I consider to be a pretty normal profile on the dating site OKCupid.